stormpath/stormpath-documentation/source/reference.rst

     * - GET /v1/tenants/$APPLICATION_ID/$RESOURCE_TYPE?(searchParams)
       - :ref:`Pagination <about-pagination>`, :ref:`sorting <about-sorting>`, Search: :ref:`Filter <search-filter>`, :ref:`Attribute <search-attribute>`, :ref:`Datetime <search-datetime>`
       - Searches a collection of all of the Application's associated resources of the specified type.
-For more about Search, please see :ref:`here <about-search>`, and for a list of searchable attributes see :ref:`here <searchable-attributes>`.
+For more about Search, please see :ref:`here <about-search>`.
 Searchable collections associated with an Application are: ``accounts``, ``groups``, ``accountStoreMappings``

 Application Endpoints
 ---------------------